opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-sveltekit/README.md

 SvelteKit does two kinds of work on the server: _Loading_ and _Rendering_.

 - _Loading_ includes running your `load` functions, `actions` or server-hooks.
-- _Rendering_ is anything that happens in, or is called from, a `.svelte` file.
+- _Rendering_ is anything that happens in or is called from a `.svelte` file.

 Loading is asynchronous & rendering is synchronous.

 During the asynchronous loading, there is danger of crosstalk.
 If you aren't careful it's possible for one request to override the language of another request.
-You can avoid this by explicitly specify which langauge a message should be in.
+You can avoid this by explicitly specifying which language a message should be in.

 ```ts
 import * as m from "$lib/paraglide/messages.js"